felixbuenemann/vblob/README.md

 Copyright (c) 2011-2012 VMware, Inc.

 The blob service provides an S3-compatible HTTP endpoint to an underlying storage provider.
 A driver model is used for different providers.
-Currently the available drivers include S3 (Amazon web services) or a local file system (FS) driver.
+Currently the available drivers include S3 (Amazon web services) or a network file system (FS) driver.

 ## Authors
 - Sonic Wang (wangs@vmware.com)